Coronavirus notice: We are providing an uninterrupted service to our customers

 What must you do?

-Have procedures in place to comply with Data Protection laws, and provide appropriate training to staff.
+Have procedures in place to comply with changing Data Protection laws, and provide appropriate training to staff.